ysavchenko/CarND-Capstone/README.md

 ### Final Project

-As you can from the video below there were quite a lot of performance problem on my configuration.
+As you can see from the video below there were quite a lot of performance problem on my configuration.
 There were sudden drops in performance, controllers were not able to process waypoints in realtime and the vehicle was lost on the track as the result.
 Only after some optimization and reducing the number of waypoints to 50 the vehicle was able to finish the track, but you can still see some instances of performance drop (it is when there are some leftower waypoints drawn behind the car).

 [![](https://img.youtube.com/vi/RLh2INBoFxE/0.jpg)](https://www.youtube.com/watch?v=RLh2INBoFxE)